Charles Dance: Personal life

-Dance married Joanna Haythorn in 1970, and they had a son named Oliver (born 1974) and a daughter named Rebecca (born 1980) before divorcing in 2004.
-He later dated Eleanor Boorman from 2008 to 2014, and they had a daughter named Rose (born 2012).
-He is in a relationship with Italian production manager and former actress Alessandra Masi, whom he met in Italy in 2018.
+Dance married Joanna Haythorn in 1970.
+They had a son born in 1974 and a daughter born in 1980 before divorcing in 2004.
+He later dated Eleanor Boorman from 2008 to 2014, and they had a daughter born in 2012.
+He is in a relationship with the Italian production manager and former actress Alessandra Masi, whom he met in Italy in 2018.
 As of 2018, Dance resides in Kentish Town, London.

 Political views

 Dance has described his political views as "very left-of-centre" and "a bit left of centre-left".
 He supported the UK remaining in the European Union in the run-up to the 2016 EU referendum, and expressed his wish for the country to be closer to Europe to avoid "being a little satellite of America".
 In a 2020 interview with the Financial Times, he felt NHS workers were not being offered a decent enough pay rise and labelled Boris Johnson a "bumbling buffoon".

 In October 2023, after the Gaza war began, Dance was one of over two thousand to sign an "Artists for Palestine" letter calling for a ceasefire and accusing western governments of "not only tolerating war crimes but aiding and abetting them."
 In January 2024, Dance contributed to a video published by the Palestine Festival of Literature in support of South Africa's legal motion accusing Israel of genocide at the International Court of Justice (ICJ).
 In September 2025, Dance signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."
 Later that month, in an interview with The Daily Telegraph, Dance said that anyone with a conscience should be obsessed with the war and that "there would not be peace in the Middle East until the Balfour Declaration is unpicked...
-France and England need to announce: ‘Sorry, we f***ed up’."
+France and England need to announce: 'Sorry, we fucked up'."